-The Heavy Photon Search (HPS) is a new dedicated experiment at Jefferson Lab to search for a new massive vector boson, the heavy photon (a.k.a. dark photon, A'), in the mass range 20-1000 MeV/c2 and couplings to electric charge $\epsilon e$ of the order $\epsilon^2 \approx 10^{-5} - 10^{-10}$ .
-The motivation to search for particles and forces with weak coupling to ordinary matter is theoretically sound and the simplest construct, a massive new U'(1) symmetry, is particularly interesting as it has recently been used to explain outstanding questions related to dark matter interactions and the muon anomalous magnetic moment.
-The HPS experiment employs both invariant mass and displaced decay vertex signatures to discover heavy photons radiated off high-energy electrons.
-The compact forward large-acceptance spectrometer uses a lead-tungstate electromagnetic calorimeter to trigger the readout of a silicon vertex tracker placed immediately behind a thin high-Z target to measure the $e^+e^-$ or $\mu^+\mu^-$ decay of the heavy photon.
+The Heavy Photon Search (HPS) is a new dedicated experiment at Jefferson Lab to search for a massive vector boson, the heavy photon (a.k.a. dark photon, A'), in the mass range 20-1000 MeV/c and couplings to electric charge $\epsilon e$ , with $\epsilon^2 \equiv \alpha'/\alpha$ , where $\epsilon^2 \approx 10^{-5} - 10^{-10}$ .
+The search for particles and forces with weak coupling to ordinary matter is well-motivated from general theoretical arguments.
+The simplest construct, a new U'(1) symmetry, is particularly interesting as it may explain outstanding questions related to dark matter interactions and the muon anomalous magnetic moment.
+The HPS experiment employs both an invariant mass bump and a displaced decay vertex signature to discover heavy photons radiated off high-energy electrons in the field of a target nuclei.
+The compact, forward, large-acceptance spectrometer uses a lead-tungstate electromagnetic calorimeter to trigger the readout of a silicon vertex tracker placed immediately behind a thin high-Z target to measure the $e^+e^-$ or $\mu^+\mu^-$ decay of the heavy photon.
 In Spring 2012, the HPS collaboration mounted the HPS Test run, a simplified version of the experiment, and demonstrated the technical feasibility of the design and verified background predictions for HPS.
-The experimental design and results of the HPS Test and the plans for the full HPS experiment are discussed.
+The experimental design and results of the HPS Test and the plans for the upcoming full HPS experiment are discussed.